 API Reference: Usage reporting plugin

-Apollo Server has a built-in usage reporting plugin that gathers data on how your clients use the operations and fields in your GraphQL schema.
+Apollo Server's built-in usage reporting plugin gathers data on how your clients use the operations and fields in your GraphQL schema.
 The plugin also handles pushing this usage data to Apollo Studio , as described in Metrics and logging .

-This plugin was introduced in Apollo Server 2.18.
-In previous versions, usage reporting is configured by providing the

 Default installation

-Apollo Server automatically installs and enables this plugin with default settings if you provide a graph API key to Apollo Server (usually by setting the value of the
+Apollo Server automatically installs and enables this plugin with default settings if you provide a graph API key and a graph ref to Apollo Server .
+You usually do this by setting the

-If you don't provide an API key, this plugin is not installed.
+If you don't provide an API key and graph ref, this plugin is not installed.

 Custom installation